MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 ## Rotate internal secrets

-Internal secret rotation should only be done if you suspect an internal secret has been compromised by a malicious entity, or if you've received an alert indicating internal certificates are nearing expiration.
+Internal secret rotation is only required if you suspect one has been compromised, or you've received an expiration alert.
 Pre-1811 versions may see alerts for pending internal certificate or secret expirations.
-These alerts are inaccurate and should be ignored.
-Inaccurate internal secret expiration alerts are a known issue resolved in 1811.
+These alerts are inaccurate and should be ignored, and are a known issue resolved in 1811.
 Internal secrets won't expire unless the environment has been active for two years.

 Reference the PowerShell script in step 2 of [Rotate external secrets](#rotate-external-secrets).
 The script provides an example you can adapt for internal secret rotation, by making a few changes to run the following steps: